- car maintenance

 As well as cleaning your vehicle, maintenance is crucial for your car’s safe operating condition.

-Right.
-AutoGuru lets you search, compare and book from over 1,600 qualified mechanics across Australia.
+AutoGuru lets you search, compare and book from over 2,000 qualified auto service providers across Australia.
+You can even pay with Afterpay.
 Boom!